Introduction

 Continuous Deployment:

 Continuous Deployment is, whenever a build pipeline is completed successfully, the artifacts published by that build pipeline should be deployed to the destination organization.
 Microsoft Azure DevOps Release Pipelines can be used for Continuous Deployment of Dynamics CRM Solution.
+To streamline this process, organizations can rely on Azure Pipelines to set up CI/CD of Microsoft Dynamics solutions.

 Elevate Your Dynamics 365 Integration